willstepp/writings/joseph-the-son/jts.md

 Chapter Three

-A frigid morning wind blew through the tree tops and shook what few leaves remained in the maples and oaks that surrounded Pastor Jacob’s farm house.
+A morning wind blew through the tree tops and shook what few leaves remained in the oaks that enshrined Pastor Jacob’s farm house.
 The leaves fell in lazy arcs from those high places and landed next to the woodshed where Jacob and Joseph were standing.
 There were rakes and shovels, shears propped up against the shed.
-Every few seconds the pastor came out with another tool and handed it to Joseph, whose job it was to arrange them outside.
+Every few seconds the pastor came out with another tool and handed it to Joseph whose job it was to arrange them outside.
 The last thing Jacob brought out was a bag of feed.
 He handed the burlap sack to Joseph, walked out of the shed, and closed the door.

 Behind the Pastor Joseph followed until they reached the crude pen where all the chickens were.
 There was a mesh wire to keep them in and a small wooden shelter for them all to nest in at night, filled with straw.
 Jacob stepped over the fence and Joseph did the same.
 The chickens came swarming around, expectant, eager.

-“My little angels,” the pastor said, “here you are.
-Enjoy your breakfast.”
+“My little angels,” the pastor said, “enjoy your breakfast.”

 He took the bag of feed from Joseph and tossed handfuls of the corn feed.
 The chickens scattered at each toss in a panicked dash for the morsels.
 There were birds of every color.
 Brown, white, black.
 One had a limp, withered leg and Jacob tossed a handful specifically in close range to it.